 Testimonials

-‘Patricia Yeung worked with me the most in my case.
-I found her an outstanding and intellectually astute lawyer with strong analytical and advocacy skills.
-Her interpersonal and communications skills were exceptional.
-She could always put me at ease with the right dose of calm, empathy and good humour.
-She showed utmost professionalism in quickly familiarising herself with all aspects of my case.’
+‘Patricia Yeung is outstanding and intellectually astute with in-depth legal knowledge, strong analytical and advocacy skills, and exceptional interpersonal and communications skills.
+She never misses a beat and could always put me at ease with the right dose of calm, empathy and good humour.
+She has phenomenal writing skills and consistently provided well-crafted submissions with striking time-efficiency.’

 Tanner De Witt